vbfox/blog/_drafts/fable-react-1-react-in-fable-land.md

 ![Hello, 🌍]({{"/assets/fable-react/components-h1.png" | relative_url}})

-Nothing special here, the only gotcha is that the props passed in the primary constructor while they are in scope in the `render()` method should not be used.
+Nothing special here, the only gotcha is that the props passed in the primary constructor even though they are in scope in the `render()` method should not be used.
 It can be avoided at the price of a little more complex syntax:

 ```fsharp
 type Welcome =